EthernalStar/WinEdit-Dx/README.md

 **Preventions**: prevent moving/resizing of the Window by adding up to 10 Entries to a Timer.

-The Button "**Flash Window**" Lets the Window Titlebar and Taskbar Icon glow for a short while.
+The Button "**Flash Window**" lets the Window Titlebar and Taskbar Icon glow for a short while.

 The Button "**Bring to Front**" just moves the Window to the top of the z-order once.